Generate data for simulation analysis

 A scalar specifying the random intercept standard

-, this is set to sqrt(0.2)
+deviation.
+If ranef is TRUE, this is set to sqrt(0.2)

 by default.